Letters to Gemma

 Tenías mi edad cuando te destruyeron los sueños, y desde que escuché tu historia, tengo miedo de que alguien mate los míos, y si hoy desaparezco, al conocer tu historia leerían la mía, porque habité tus espacios, reconocí y abracé la mirada cansada de tus padres y lloré tu historia interrumpida.

 Tu bondad, la religiosa unión con tu madre, las flores que cultivabas, tu conexión con el agua, y el recuerdo triste de tus ganas de vivir, siempre se van a respirar dolorosamente en estos espacios y yo, sin conocerte, no te dejo de sentir.

 With the help of a witness Pedro Mávil came to official documentation that referred to the location of the lifeless body of a woman in an abandoned plastic bag in the streets of a colony of Xalapa.
 A bone sample was taken to obtain his genetic profile, but it was never entered into the database of unidentified people, it was not until Don Pedro discovered the research folder that he and his wife’s genetic profiles were collated that of the unknown body and they agreed.
-Since 2016, exhumations have been promoted in three graves to locate his body in the Palo Verde Pantheon, Veracruz.
-These exhumations exposed the irregularities in five of the 10 bodies examined, none was Gemma’s.
+Since 2016, exhumations have been promoted in three graves to locate her body in the Palo Verde Pantheon, Veracruz.
+These exhumations exposed the irregularities, in five of the 10 bodies examined, none was Gemma’s.

 Most of the actions aimed at the search for truth have proved unsuccessful for having acted late and inefficiently, resulting in the denial of access to justice.
 There is no order in the municipal pantheons, there is no clear space for common graves and bodies without genetic profile of unidentified people are inhuman.